 - Business-to-Customer (B2C) — Customize and control how users sign up, sign in, and manage their profiles when using our apps.

-- Conditional Access — This feature of Azure AD helps to Manage access to our cloud apps.
+- Conditional Access — This feature of Azure AD helps to Manage access to our cloud apps and resources. to know more, see this article.

 - Azure Active Directory for developers — Helps to Build apps that sign in all Microsoft identities, get tokens to call Microsoft Graph, other Microsoft APIs, or custom APIs.